 Edinburgh Itinerary: Day 1

 For day 1 in Edinburgh, start your day at the Scottish National Museum.
 Reserve at least 2-3 hours at the museum.
-If you are like me and enjoy visiting one really good museum per city, you could easily spend a majority of your morning and afternoon exploring the interesting exhibits of the Scottish National Museum.
+If you are like me and enjoy visiting one really good museum per city, you could easily spend the majority of your morning and afternoon exploring the interesting exhibits of the Scottish National Museum.

 After lunch, head to the Edinburgh Castle at Castle Rock.
 Research conducted in 2014 identified 26 sieges in its 1100-year-old history(!), earning it the dual titles of “the most besieged place in Great Britain and one of the most attacked in the world.”

-Reward yourself with a proper Scotch whiskey tasting at aptly named Scottish Whiskey Experience (in Old Town).
+Reward yourself with a proper Scotch whiskey tasting at the aptly named Scottish Whiskey Experience (in Old Town).
 Not only will you taste excellent whiskey, but you’ll also gain the knowledge of how to properly taste, nose, and judge whiskey, along with other interesting bits of whiskey-related knowledge.

 If you still have a bit of energy you can head to Sandy Bells Pub after dinner.
 They have awesome live music performances every night of the week.